Internet Explorer 2: Mac version

 The Mac version, especially version 2.1, was praised for being economic with resources and for new features.
 Internet Explorer supported the embedding of a number of multimedia formats into web pages, including AVI and QuickTime formatted video and AIFF, MIDI and WAV formatted audio.
 The non-beta final version was released three months later on April 23, 1996.
 Version 2.1 fixed bugs and improving stability, but also added a few features such as support for the NPAPI (the first version of Internet Explorer on any platform to do so) and support for QuickTime VR.
 AOL 3.0 for Macintosh used the IE 2.1 rendering engine in its built-in web browser.
-The various 16 and 32 bit versions largely depended on the OS although Windows NT would use the 16 bit versions for Windows 3.1.
+The various 16 and 32 bit versions largely depended on the OS although NT-based systems would use the 16 bit versions.

 Features

 IE2 introduced new or improved features for its time period.
 Many soon became ubiquitous (such as cookies) while others such as the integrated email client were removed in later versions due to being out of scope and better covered by dedicated software like Outlook.
 The features are: